KenDickey/Small/RuntimeModel.md

 method "type hints" to early bind immutable monomorphic call sites.
 - Write out ELF files to leverage gnu utils (ld, readelf, ..) and gdb.
-- Runtime spec is just prefixed classes (e.g. 'P4') which use introspection to get method source. => Already lexed&compiled in host system, so no syntax errors. (assuming valid host Smalltalk).
+- Runtime spec is just prefixed classes (e.g. 'P4') which use introspection to get method source. => Already lexed+compiled in host system, so no syntax errors. (assuming valid host Smalltalk).
 Easy to package.

 ## Cool things from Bee